michael-trovato/advanced-macro-calculator/README.md

 Consistently incorporating these essential fatty acids into your diet will contribute significantly to maintaining your overall health.

+## Managing your Caloric Intake
+The calculator meticulously ensures that your optimal protein and fat goals are met according to your dietary needs.
+Given the remaining calories, you could customize your macro targets.
+This flexibility comes in handy when you want to modulate the macros according to your specific dietary regime.

+### Available Options
+1. **Favor Carbohydrates:** Allocate all remaining calories to carbs.
+2. **Favor Fat:** Direct all remaining calories towards fats.
+3. **Blend of Carbohydrates & Fats:** Distribute remaining calories evenly between carbohydrates and fats.
+4. **Blend of Fat & Protein:** Split remaining calories evenly between fats and proteins.
+5. **Blend of Carbohydrates & Protein:** Evenly divide remaining calories between carbohydrates and proteins.
+6. **Well-Balanced Diet:** Distribute remaining calories amongst carbohydrates, fats, and proteins equally.

+The distribution in mixed categories is done considering the caloric value per gram of each macro.

 ## Practical Application

 ### General Principles

-While trying to be diet agnostic, there are certain principles that would be generally accepted.

-- Prioritize protein consumption.
+When it comes to following a diet, certain general principles are universally acknowledged, irrespective of the specific dietary choice.
+Here are the key points to remember:

+- Protein should be your top priority: Protein is essential as it helps build and repair body tissues.
+Prioritize its consumption to ensure that your body gets an adequate supply every day.

-- Muscle Protein Synthesis should be maximized.
+- Maximize Muscle Protein Synthesis (MPS): MPS is a repair process that remodels and strengthens our muscles.
+You should strive to maximize this process.

-- Four meals per day (spaced evenly) will keep amino acids elevated in the blood stream throughout the day.
-However, two to four meals per day are practically acceptable.
+- Consider meal frequency: Consuming four meals a day, evenly spaced will help maintain a steady supply of amino acids in the bloodstream throughout the day.
+Nonetheless, at a practical level, consuming two to four meals per day is acceptable and more feasible for most.

-- The first and last meals of the day are important to consume enough amino acids to stop catabolism, but getting enough proteins after resistence training is imperative.
+- Pay attention to the first and last meals: The first and last meals of the day play a vital role in providing the body with enough amino acids to prevent catabolism (the breakdown of muscle tissue).
+It's particularly important to ensure adequate protein intake after resistance training sessions.

-- [40 to 50 grams](https://physoc.onlinelibrary.wiley.com/doi/10.14814/phy2.12893) of protein will optimally stimulate MPS.
-(Work in Progress)
+- Optimal protein quantity for MPS stimulation: Research suggests that an intake of [40 to 50 grams](https://physoc.onlinelibrary.wiley.com/doi/10.14814/phy2.12893) of protein can optimally stimulate MPS.

+Remember, every individual's dietary needs and responses can vary.
+Always consult with a healthcare professional before making significant changes to your diet.

 #### Weight Loss

-If your goal is to lose weight, then it would be wise to eat foods that have a higher satiety per calorie.

-Fat would ideally come with the protein itself.
+To shed some pounds, choose foods with high satiety per calorie.
+Ideally, aim for protein-rich options that also contain good fats.

-Be sure to reach your protein and fat targets!
+Remember to meet your daily protein and fat targets!

 ##### Examples
 - Lean Meats